 This begs the question:

 Snake hibernation and brumation, an adaptation of hibernation, usually occur anywhere from September to December and lasts until March or April, depending on when the weather starts to warm up again.
 However, snakes living in warmer climates may never hibernate or brumate at all.

 If you’re curious to learn more about the habits of snakes during the colder season, read on.

 Hibernation is a term used for animals referring to the period during winter, where they go into a state of deep sleep and lay dormant to converse energy until the environment gets warm again.

 For example, squirrels will accumulate an entire stash of acorns and other food to store up for winter, knowing food sources will be scarce once winter strikes.

-A hibernation state allows mammals to survive through winter with very minimal supplies, which is accomplished by lowering their body temperature, slowing down their heart rate and breathing, decreasing their metabolic rate, and exerting very minimal energy.
+A hibernation state allows mammals to survive through winter with very minimal supplies, which is accomplished by:

 Only snakes in extremely cold or snowy environments will hibernate.

-Most snakes in more temperature climates with colder seasons will instead go into a similar state called brumation.
+Most snakes in warmer climates with colder seasons will go into a similar state called brumation.